-Prior to reviewing turnout time performance, the authors believe that it is worth noting that while the NFPA 1710: Standard for the Organization of Fire Suppression Operations, Emergency Medical Operations and Special Operations to the Public by Career Fire Departments identifies a 60-second performance objective for firefighter turnout, the practicality of this objective has been strongly debated.
-Based on our network of professional relationships, it is difficult to find a career fire district that was fully meeting this turnout time objective, and certainly, no agency that uses a response from home deployment model would be able to meet this turnout time.
-This information was taken into account when identifying the performance objective for turnout time.
+Prior to reviewing turnout time performance, we believe that it is worth noting that while the NFPA 1710: Standard for the Organization of Fire Suppression Operations, Emergency Medical Operations and Special Operations to the Public by Career Fire Departments identifies a 60-second performance objective for firefighter turnout, the practicality of this objective has been strongly debated.
+Based on our network of professional relationships, and the Center for Public Safety Excellence it is difficult to find a full-time fire district that was fully meeting this turnout time objective, and certainly, no agency that uses a response from home deployment model would be able to meet this turnout time.
+This information was considered when identifying the performance objective for turnout time.